-This section should be read in conjunction with section 1.a.i.2.b.
-Decree of 25 July 2016 [KHK/668].
+This section should be read in conjunction with sections 1.a.i.2.b.
+Decree of 25 July 2016 [KHK/668] and 1.a.i.2.f.
+Decrees of 29 October 2016 [KHK/675 and 676].
+For information on the torture of Kurds, see 7. a. i.
+Torture and other ill-treatment and abuse.

 Human Rights Watch provides the following historical overview of torture in Turkey "Widespread and systematic torture has been a long-standing problem in Turkey's recent past [...]
 From 2002, when the Justice and Development Party (AKP) first assumed office, to mid- 2015 reports of torture and ill-treatment in police custody decreased significantly. [...]
 With the collapse of a peace process between the Turkish state and the imprisoned leader of the armed Kurdistan Workers' Party (PKK) in summer 2015, conflict in the mainly Kurdish southeast resumed.
-In the context of security operations against PKK-linked urban militia groups entrenched in cities and neighborhoods of the southeast, Human Rights Watch documented a rise once more in reports of torture and ill-treatment of detainees in police custody".
-347 The same source further noted that:
+In the context of security operations against PKK-linked urban militia groups entrenched in cities and neighborhoods of the

+&lt;sup>443 UN Human Rights Council, Report of the Working Group on Enforced or Involuntary Disappearances on its mission to Turkey, 27 July 2016, paragraphs 8 and 11 southeast, Human Rights Watch documented a rise once more in reports of torture and ill-treatment of detainees in police custody".
+446 The same source further noted that: